Mohammad-Reza Zafarghandi: Biography

 Zafarghandi was born on April 1, 1958, in Sarcheshmeh neighborhood of Tehran.
 He has four sisters and one brother and two of his sisters are also doctors.
 He studied from elementary to high school in Alavi School and was a member of the school's football team during his studies, and also pursued volleyball and swimming seriously.
 And he graduated in the academic year of 1975–1976.
 In 1355, when he took the entrance exam, he was strongly influenced by Ali Shariati's revolutionary activities and participated in his lectures.

-At the same time as a teacher in 1976, Zafarghandi accepted and continued his studies in the medical field of Tehran University.
-The first year he entered the university, he was also a teacher and taught.
+In 1976, Zafarghandi started his studies in medicine at Tehran University of Medical Sciences.
 He was also one of the founders of Mofid School, which was established in 1977.
 At the beginning of his time at the university, he joined the Islamic Student Association and became a member of the Central Council of Tehran University.
-Zafarghandi taught in education for 15 years.

-In 1983, while he was still a specialist assistant in the field of general surgery, he was sent as a volunteer surgeon to the Iran-Iraq war front to help the war victims.
+In 1983, while he was a specialist assistant in the field of general surgery, he was sent as a volunteer surgeon to the Iran-Iraq war front to help the war victims.
 After returning from the war and completing the surgical residency course at Tehran University of Medical Sciences, he was awarded the degree of assistant professor in 1989, and then in 1991, he started the vascular and trauma surgery fellowship course at Shahid Beheshti University of Medical Sciences, a field of his choice.
 The result of which was the establishment of the vascular surgery department in Tehran University of Medical Sciences in 1995.
 In 1374, Zafarghandi succeeded in setting up a trauma research center in Sinai Hospital, and in 1383 he was awarded the rank of professor of the entire university.
 He got married in 1982 and has two daughters and one son.

 Zafarghandi is one of the active reformers in the medical community.
 He is the general secretary of the Islamic Association of the Medical Society of Iran, which is considered a reformist party.
 He has also been the periodic chairman of the Council for Coordinating the Reforms Front.
 He was one of the supporters of Mustafa Moin in the presidential elections of 2004 and one of the supporters of Hassan Rouhani in the presidential elections of 2013.